 Coronavirus outbreak: 30 per cent of India's COVID-19 cases linked to Tablighi Jamaat congregation

-New Delhi, Apr 19: The Ministry of Health and Family Welfare said that about 30 per cent of the total coronavirus cases in India are linked to the Tablighi Jamaat event that was held in March at Nizamuddin Markaz in New Delhi.
+New Delhi, Apr 19: The Ministry of Health and Family Welfare said that about 30 per cent of the total coronavirus cases in India is linked to the Tablighi Jamaat event that was held in March at Nizamuddin Markaz in New Delhi.

 According to reports, as many as 4,291 of the 14,378 COVID-19 cases in the country were found to be linked to this religious congregation.